RemarkableAlly/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 a function that locates a character in a string
 ### 3. strspn
 a function that gets the length of a prefix substring
+### 4. strpbrk
+ a function that searches a string for any of a set of bytes